Sim4n6/Jobs-WebScraper/README.md

  - It web scrapes from www.afpy.org/posts/emplois offers.
  - It uses Requests module for handling a simple HTTP get of URLs content.
  - It uses beautifulsoup4 module for parsing html content.
- - It stores the results in XLSX file, thanks to Xlsxwriter module.

 INSTALL